Find Exotic Edible Plants for Your Garden

 Canada Exotic Edibles

 Looking for Canadian nurseries that sell exotic plants?
 Here’s a list of Canadian retailers of exotic plants.
-Remember: Not all nurseries grow their own plants.
-So if you want plants produced in Canada, ask the retailer.
+Remember: Not all nurseries grow their own plants, so if you want plants produced in Canada, ask the retailer.

 Angelo’s Garden Centre